Cremation Package Questions

 There are several steps we go through in order to complete a cremation.
 Some of these include, obtaining a signed death certificate, requesting a Medical Examiner Cremation Letter, securing a Burial Transit Permit, ordering certified copies of the death certificate, etc. If you select our Priority or Premium Cremation Packages you will get email and text alerts as we move through the process.
 This convenient feature allows you to be kept up-to-date on the cremation status as our staff works through the process of securing all the necessary authorizations.

 All of our cremation packages include the required permits and authorizations necessary in order to perform a cremation in Texas.
-This includes a filed Death Certificate, Medical Examiner Letter and the Texas State Burial Transit Permit.
+This includes a filed Death Certificate, Medical Examiner Letter (Permit) and the Texas State Burial Transit Permit.
+In some medical examiner jurisdictions, there may be an additional fee for the Medical Examiner Letter.

 Transportation includes picking up of the deceased from a residence, hospital, nursing home or medical examiner’s office (within our service area) and delivery to our crematory.
 Our transportation services are available 24/7 and we strive to be on sight within 2 hours of being notified.